-For more information about Parkinson’s disease symptoms, please visit the EPDA website.
+For more information about Parkinson’s disease symptoms, please visit Parkinson’s Europe website.

 The film that’s helping people to process their Parkinson’s disease diagnosis

 A new short film, ‘Hand’, shows the progression of Parkinson’s disease through the perspective of UK film director, writer and lecturer Brett Harvey – and the tremor in his left hand